Plant Care

 - Watering: Do not water this plant in the center rosette, it can rot the plant.
 Allow the top 2 inches of soil to dry before watering.
 The soil should stay lightly moist but never soggy.

-- Soil: porous moist soil.
+- Soil: Porous moist soil.
 Peat moss and sand are good additives to achieve moist good draining soil.

 - Sunlight: Medium bright indirect light, direct will burn the leaves.